eclipse-threadx/guix/test/README.md

 ### Directory Structure

 The GUIX regression test is built on top of the CMake build system and organize its code in `test\guix_test `folder.
 The foundational elements are structured as follows:
-- **cmake\CMakeLists.txt:** The CMake file that defines the build configurations and the test suites.
+- **cmake\CMakeLists.txt:** The CMake file that defines the build types and the test suites.
 - **cmake\regression\CMakeLists.txt:** The CMake file that defines the test cases for each test suite.
 - **coverage.sh:** The script that generates the coverage report.
 - **run.sh:** The script that builds and runs the tests.